 42) The Definition Of A Monsoon And How It Is Formed

-A monsoon is the weather pattern that forms over India and Southeast Asia during the warm summer months, bringing large torrential rains to the subcontinent.
+A monsoon is the weather phenomenon that forms over India and Southeast Asia during the warm summer months, bringing massive torrential rains to the subcontinent.

 It is caused by a change in wind direction, as southerly winds move from the high-pressure system over the warm Indian and Western Pacific Oceans.
 It picks up large volumes of moisture from these warm ocean water as it moves north towards the low-pressure system present over the continent.

 In turn, the cooler air moves back over the ocean.
-This completes the cycle of air flow that creates a the structure of a monsoon.
+This completes the cycle of airflow that creates the structure of a monsoon.